MingyiZhang/spring-boot-kafka-bank-balance-exactly-once/README.md

 per second to topic `bank-transaction`.
-2. Stream application `transaction-update-stream` receives transactions and updates balance by counting the number of transaction, aggregating amount, and updating time to the latest time.
-And finally send the balance to `bank-balance` topic.
+2. Stream application `transaction-update-stream` receives transactions and updates balance by counting the number of transaction, aggregating amount, and updating time to the latest time, and finally sends the balance to `bank-balance` topic.
-3. `BankBalanceConsumer` consumes the balance and log out.
+3. `BankBalanceConsumer` consumes the balance and logs to screen.

 > __WARNING__: this might not be the best practice.